Still Confused

 So voting for Trump the first time is understandable, but voting for Trump the second time is a bit arbitrary.
 This can also explain why most of Trump’s supporters are people with low education, and people with low education account for a very high proportion in the United States.
 In addition, the U.S. presidential election system will create a situation where those with both capability and political integrity fail to become candidates, and the final two candidates are just so-so.

 You can say that this is the ugliness of the United States, but which country does not have ugliness and evil?
-China is just covering up ugliness and evil.
+China is just covering up its ugliness and evil.
 Fortunately, the social operating system in the United States has greatly restricted individual power, and the country has not made any big mistakes that caused it to fall.
 In fact, the economy was still recovering steadily during those years.
 If it were not for the sudden outbreak of the pandemic, there is a high probability that Trump would have won re-election.
 However, the United States has alienated almost all its allies and fallen into self-isolation because of Trump's intolerance.

 There are also many articles in Chinese about Trump's anecdotes.
 A Chinese reader's message is quite interesting.
 The main idea is that this kind of thing can only happen in the United States.
 With Trump's IQ, he even became a rich man.
 If In China, he definitely could not make any money.
 Even if he made some money, he would be defrauded immediately.
 In my opinion, this Chinese reader expresses two meanings: first, Trump’s mental development is defective; second, deception is prevalent in Chinese society.